What is an eCommerce Sales Funnel?

 5. Could a post-purchase order fail to appear in the Shopify system?

 Yes.
 During peak periods such as flash sales, Shopify’s system focuses on swiftly capturing orders, occasionally postponing the creation of orders for a seamless purchasing experience.
-As a result, post-purchase pages may not appear even if the request was made correctly.

 If a post-purchase offer is not displayed, please note that the original order will proceed as usual.